Olympic Hot Springs: History

 Olympic Hot Springs were used by the Klallam Tribe for centuries as a place for vision quests.
-With the help of a Klallam friend, Andrew Jacobsen in 1892 was the first person of European descent to make it to the hotsprings.
+With the help of a Klallam friend, Andrew Jacobsen in 1892 was the first person of European descent to make it to the hot springs.
 They were rediscovered in 1907, after which a trail was blazed to the springs and a resort was built.

 A resort existed on the site until 1966 when its lease with the National Parks expired.
 Since then the site has not been developed and the buildings that existed have been removed.